Essential Information for Teaching Assistants

 Your First Semester

-TAs assigned to the Composition program must enroll in ENG 511, Theory and Research in Composition, in their first year to prepare for their assistantship.
+Once you’ve been informed of your Teaching Assignment, review the training activities for your assigned program .
+TAs assigned to the Composition First-Year Writing Program must enroll in ENG 511, Theory and Research in Composition, in their first year to prepare for their assistantship.
 You may enroll in fall or spring.

 TAs assigned to teach creative writing will shadow an MFA faculty member in their first year as they prepare to teach in the second year.
 TAs assisting faculty in Film or Linguistics will receive information from a faculty supervisor once these assignments are finalized.
-No special course registration is required for these assignments.
+No special course registration is required for these teaching assignments in other areas.
+TAs in all programs will attend meetings and workshops, shadow a faculty mentor, and participate in other preparatory activities throughout the year.
+You’ll learn more from your TA supervisor during your orientation meeting.

 Course Load and Registration Requirements (MA, MFA, MS)